 FRANÇOIS BOURGUIGNON

-Former Chief Economist and First Vice President of the World Bank, Former Director and Professor of the Paris School of Economics
+Former Chief Economist and First Vice President of the World Bank and Emeritus Professor of Economics at the Paris School of Economics

 • The distributional impact of Economic Policies